TEQSA Regulatory Operations Employment Register

 How to express your interest

-Please email the following to recruitment [at] teqsa.gov.au:
+Please email to recruitment [at] teqsa.gov.au the following documents:

 - the completed Regulatory Operations Employment Register Cover Sheet